-Section 1 - Safeguarding Section 2 - Wellbeing Section 3 - British Values Section 4 - Equality & Diversity confidence and understanding of British Values, plus their own and others' wellbeing.
-It also ensures that our learners will be well informed and prepared for life in modern Britain.
+Section 2 - Wellbeing

+Section 3 - British Values

+Section 4 - Equality & Diversity

+Each booklet contains a variety of topics with activities and projects for learners to complete, to help develop their knowledge, confidence and understanding of British Values, plus their own and others' wellbeing.
+It also ensures that our learners will be well-informed and prepared for life in modern Britain.